 Our actions and policies should be motivated by long-term goals.
 We seek to protect valuable natural resources, safely disposing of or “unmaking” all waste we create, while developing a sustainable economics that does not depend on continual expansion for survival.
 We must counterbalance the drive for short-term profits by assuring that economic development, new technologies, and fiscal policies are responsible to future generations who will inherit the results of our actions.

 A woman has a right to do whatever she feels is best for her and her body.
 Nobody has the right to make that decision for someone else.
-Women also have every right to get equal pay for equal work.
-Period.
+Women, elderly, and children also have every right to get equal pay for equal work.

 Everyone has a right to identify as it fits their lifestyle. #Letthempee Creating laws against people being able to relieve their natural bodily functions is wrong.
 This is just one of many situations that have bubbled up masked as a safety issue when really it is oppression.